stiles/FlightTracer/README.md

 """
 fetch_example.py

-This example demonstrates the full capabilities of the FlightTracer package.
-It fetches real flight trace data, processes it (computing the continuous ping_time and inferring separate flight legs based on time gaps), saves the results locally with a filename that includes the ICAO code(s) and today's date, and optionally uploads the CSV and GeoJSON files to S3 using a specified AWS profile.
+This example fetches real flight trace data, processes it (computing the continuous ping_time and inferring separate flight legs based on time gaps), saves the results locally with a filename that includes the ICAO code(s) and today's date, and optionally uploads the CSV and GeoJSON files to S3 using a specified AWS profile.